okteto/blog-proposals/adding-a-database-to-your-app-using-okteto-stack.md

 python3 main.py
 ```

-After verifying the installation, update the `DOCKERHUBUSERNAME` variable in your stack file to your namespace name.
+After verifying the installation, update the `DOCKERHUBUSERNAME` variable in your stack file to `okteto.dev`.
 Deploy the application with the command:

 ```bash